MicrosoftDocs/power-automate-docs/articles/guidance/business-approvals-templates/introduction.md

 # Business approvals templates overview (preview)

-Approvals are a key use case that's present across every industry, organization, and department.
-You can use Power Automate to streamline your business processes by digitalizing the approvals experience.
+Approvals are a key use case present across every industry, organization, and department.
+Use Power Automate to streamline your business processes by digitalizing the approvals experience.

 > [!IMPORTANT]
 >